SenseLogic/LINGUI/README.md

     princes = 3*"príncipes":male
     ```

+### Result variable

+By default, a `result` translation variable is implicitly declared
+to accumulate the textual expressions of the translation function , but only if it :

+*   actually uses textual expressions;
+*   doesn't explicitly declares a `result` variable;
+*   doesn't use any `return` statement;
+*   hasn't a single-line definition starting with `"`.

 ### Variable accessors

 Boolean, integer and real variable names can be prefixed by the following accessor :